Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Methods

 We solve the system formed by \autoref{eq:hydro_continuity}--\autoref{eq:rad_flux} using an operator split approach, whereby we first advance the hydrodynamic transport subsystem (\autoref{sssec:hydro}), then the radiation transport subsystem (\autoref{sssec:radiation}), and finally update the local coupling terms (\autoref{sssec:coupling}).
 The first subsystem uses a single explicit update step, the second a set of subcycled explicit updates, and the third a purely local implicit update.
 We describe each of these steps below.

 This update cycle operates within a \citet{Berger:1984} / \citet{Berger:1989} adaptive mesh refinement (AMR) framework, whereby each spatial variable is represented by a volume average in each cell, on a rectangular, Cartesian grid.
 We cover the entire computational domain with a coarse grid with cell spacings $\Delta x_0$, $\Delta y_0$, $\Delta z_0$ in the $x$, $y$, and $z$ directions; the grid spacings need not be the same, but for most applications we choose them to be the same.
 We denote this coarse grid level 0.
 We then dynamically add (or remove) additional, finer grids over parts of the domain in response to user-specified refinement criteria.
 We denote these additional levels 1, 2, $\ldots$, with each grid on level $l$ having cells a factor of $2$ smaller than those on level $l-1$, so that the cell spacing on level $l$ is $\Delta x_0/2^l$ in the $x$ direction, and similarly for $y$ and $z$.
 We use only factor of 2 refinements in order to minimize numerical glitches arising from the discontinuous change in resolution, which can arise especially in problems where shocks cross the coarse-fine mesh interface at an oblique angle (e.g., \citealt{Fryxell_2000}).
-When adding finer grids we conservatively interpolate the underlying coarse data, and when removing finer grids we conservatively average down the fine data.
+When adding finer grids we conservatively interpolate the underlying coarse data (using linear interpolation for robustness, regardless of the spatial reconstruction used to compute the fluxes), and when removing finer grids we conservatively average down the fine data.
 Time steps on different AMR levels are sub-cycled, such that the time step on level $l$ is $\Delta t_l = \Delta t_0/2^l$.
 At the end of every two time steps on level $l > 0$, we perform a synchronization step to ensure that we maintain machine-precision conservation for all conserved quantities (\autoref{sssec:sync}).

-Our implementation of AMR in \quokka~is based on the \textsc{AMReX} library \citep{AMReX_JOSS, the_amrex_development_team_2021_5363443}.
+Our implementation of AMR in \quokka~uses the lower-level \texttt{AMRCore} interface provided by the \textsc{AMReX} library \citep{AMReX_JOSS, the_amrex_development_team_2021_5363443} for adaptive mesh grid generation and coarse/fine grid interpolation, domain decomposition, and parallel communication.
+In addition to solving the radiation hydrodynamics equations, \textsc{Quokka} itself handles the timestepping and mesh refinement criteria.